Flames: Benchmarking Value Alignment of LLMs in Chinese: Background

 \subsection{AI Alignment}

-AI alignment aims to align LLMs with explicit intentions from humans such as staying honest, helpful, and harmless, known as the ``3H principles"~\citep{leike2018scalable, ouyang2022training, askell2021general}.
+AI alignment aims to align LLMs with explicit intentions from humans such as staying honest, helpful, and harmless, known as the ``3H principles''~\citep{leike2018scalable, ouyang2022training, askell2021general}.
 With a narrower focus, value alignment concerns to what degree AI models stick to human values that are considered important~\citep{Gabriel_2020,doi:10.1073/pnas.2213709120}.
-Early practices can be found in the notion raised by ~\citet{akula2021cxtom, askell2021general}.
-Likewise, Anthropic developed ``Constitutional AI" to train a non-evasive and harmless AI assistant, without any human feedback labels for harms~\citep{bai2022constitutional}.
-Considering the potential widespread applications of LLMs across domains such as robotics, retrieval, and autonomous driving, building aligned AI is essential for LLMs to become more versatile and applicable across various domains.
+Early practices can be found in the notion raised by ~\citet{akula2021cxtom, askell2021general, bai2022constitutional}.
+Considering the potential widespread applications of LLMs across domains, building aligned AI is essential for LLMs to become more versatile and applicable across various domains.